rodionovd/rodionovd.github.io/md/nswallpaper.md

 ### The Workaround

-The reason for the bug as far as I understand it is the above mentioned preference pane sets an extended display flag `NoImage` (using `DesktopPictureSetDisplay()` Carbon API) when applying a solid color wallpaper while `NSWorkspace`’s methods *don’t clean this flag up* before making changes so the *visible* desktop image remains the same (these methods report success though).
+The reason for the bug as far as I understand it is the above mentioned preference pane setting an extended display flag `NoImage` (using `DesktopPictureSetDisplay()` Carbon API) when applying a solid color wallpaper while `NSWorkspace`’s methods *don’t clean this flag up* before making changes so the *visible* desktop image remains the same (these methods report success though).

 Thus if we want to work around this issue we have to use the same APIs: